dmaganto/langchain/README.md

 # langchain
-Testing langchain loading Markdown files and embeddings
+Exploring Langchain Using Markdown Files and Embedding and VectorDB